github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Filtering organization members by role

-The [List organization members][list-org-members] and [List public organization members][list-public-org-members] APIs now accept a `role` parameter, so that you can request to see only the owners (or non-owners) of your organization.
+The organization [Members list][org-members-list] and [Public members list][org-public-members-list] APIs now accept a `role` parameter, so that you can request to see only the owners (or non-owners) of your organization.

 ### Repository collaborators

 We now allow you to add collaborators to organization-owned repositories, just like we always have for user-owned repositories.
 This means the [Add user as a collaborator][add-collab] API now works for organization-owned repositories.
 We've even added a `permission` parameter to it (currently valid for organization-owned repositories only), so that you can specify what level of access the collaborator should have on the repository.

-We've also added a `permissions` attribute to the responses for the [List collaborators][list-collaborators] API, so that you can tell what permissions each collaborator has on your organization's repositories.
+We've also added a `permissions` attribute to the responses for the [List collaborators][list-collabs] API, so that you can tell what permissions each collaborator has on your organization's repositories.

 ## Preview period